 This year’s Earth Day theme, “Feed People, Not Landfills” is a powerful reminder about the importance of preventing food waste.
 Did you know the average family throws away $1,600 a year on wasted food—equating to over 400 pounds per person?
 In 2013, more than 37 million tons of food waste was generated.
 Put another way: 31 percent of the available food supply went uneaten.

-Everyone can help reduce food waste, and the benefits—social, economic and environmental—are great.
+Everyone can help reduce the amount of food they waste, and the benefits—social, economic and environmental—are great.

-To spread EPA’s message about the importance of preventing food waste, I plan to observe Earth Day this year at the Mississippi Valley State University’s campus in Itta Bena, Miss., close to where I was born and raised in Greenville, where I will share information about EPA’s Food Recovery Challenge.
+To spread EPA’s message about the importance of this matter, I plan to observe Earth Day this year at the Mississippi Valley State University’s campus in Itta Bena, Miss., close to where I was born and raised in Greenville, where I will share information about EPA’s Food Recovery Challenge.

 As part of the Food Recovery Challenge, organizations pledge to improve their sustainable food management practices and report their results.
 Any business or organization can join as a participant or endorser.
 Learn more at: https://www.epa.gov/sustainable-management-food/food-recovery-challenge-frc

 After the program at MVSU, volunteers from the local Boys & Girls Club will gather to plant a community food garden.
 Gardens are a powerful driver of change in the communities they serve because they provide access to fresh, healthy food along with beautiful places for residents to gather and work toward positive goals.